 Demanding a high level of service should also apply to yourself.
 You need to be cooperative and work along with your freelancer.
 They depend on marketing materials, direction, expectations, and feedback from you to provide the results you seek.

-Warning signs - you hired the wrong freelancer
+Warning signs - you’ve hired the wrong freelancer

-While there are many skilled and talented digital marketing freelancers your company could work with, talent alone does not ensure your freelancer will get the job done successfully.
+While there are lots of skilled and talented digital marketing freelancers your company could work with, talent alone does not ensure your freelancer will get the job done successfully.
 The following are some warning signs that your digital marketing freelancer is not providing you with the best service.

 Not using the right marketing channels

-As part of your freelancer’s continuous effort to provide better results, A/B testing is crucial to test the ad campaign’s effectiveness, sales page copywriting and more.
-If your digital marketing freelancer is not doing any A/B testing you could be missing out on opportunities to reach and engage with more potential customers.
+As part of your freelancer’s continuous effort to provide better results, A/B testing is crucial to test the ad campaign’s effectiveness, sales page copywriting, and more.
+If your digital marketing freelancer is not doing any A/B testing you could be missing out on opportunities to reach and engage with more potential clients.

 They don’t initiate an action or change course

-If you have to constantly remind them to do their job or if they are just running the same ad campaigns without adjusting them or not offering a content strategy approach that is another indicator that they are not interested or motivated enough to provide you with deserved results.
+If you have to constantly remind them to do their job or if they are just running the same Google ads campaigns without adjusting them or not offering a content strategy approach that is another indicator that they are not interested or motivated enough to provide you with deserved results.